HillaryDanan/abstraction-intelligence/papers/mind_body_neurochemistry.md

 Neurochemical systems show a striking pattern: coordinated effects across brain and body.
 Serotonin regulates gut motility AND mood.
 Dopamine influences movement AND motivation.
 Cortisol affects metabolism AND cognition.
 Cytokines produce immune responses AND sickness behavior.
 GLP-1 signals satiation AND modulates reward processing.

 Why this coordination?
-We propose that neurochemistry implements **compositional self-state abstraction**.
+We propose that neurochemistry implements **compositional self-state abstraction**—a key prediction of frameworks proposing that intelligence requires compositional structure for representing internal state, not just external world.
 For any agent that must act in the world, internal state (energy, integrity, arousal, motivation) must combine with external context (opportunities, threats) to guide action.
 We propose that major neurochemical systems provide factorized self-state signals—distinct dimensions that combine with world-state to produce context-appropriate behavior.

 This is more than “shared mechanisms.”
 The compositional interpretation predicts specific structure: modulating one factor should affect all contexts that factor participates in (cross-domain effects), while sparing other factors (dissociations).
 Effect sizes across domains should be systematically related (transfer structure), and novel contexts should be affected without specific learning (compositional generalization).

 GLP-1 agonists provide a current test case.
 Originally developed for diabetes, they show unexpected effects on alcohol craving and possibly compulsive behaviors.
 The compositional interpretation: GLP-1 modulates “appetitive intensity”—a factor distinct from dopaminergic “effort-investment”—that combines with any reward context.
 We specify predictions, acknowledge substantial uncertainty about whether the compositional framework adds explanatory value beyond simpler accounts, and propose empirical tests.
+If confirmed, this provides biological evidence that intelligent systems implement compositional self-state representation.

 -----